psyplot/psyplot/docs/accessors.rst

 ================
 psyplot defines a :class:`~xarray.DataArray` and a :class:`~xarray.Dataset` accessor.
 You can use these accessors (see :ref:`xarray:internals`) to visualize your data and to update your plots.
+The following sections will show you how to make and update plots with these accessors.
+The plotmethods of the accessors are the same as for the :class:`psyplot.project.plot` object.

 .. _dataset-accessor: